RyanFox11/RyanFox11/README.md

 - 👋 Hi, I’m @RyanFox11
 - 👀 I’m interested in python and discord bots
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning c++ (damn it i gave up.)
-- 💞️ I’m looking to collaborate on my own XD
+- 💞️ I’m looking to collaborate with nobody lol
-- 📫 How to reach me - discord - RYAN#8173
+- 📫 How to reach me - only via discord - RYAN#8173

 <!---
 RyanFox11/RyanFox11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.